marlenej64/application-development_final-project/README.md

 If administrator rights were available, the WPS plugin could be installed to utilize server-side "Zonal Statistics," which would offer even higher precision for area-based environmental analysis.

+---

+## AI Disclaimer
+This project was developed with the assistance of Artificial Intelligence to support complex coding tasks, troubleshoot technical server errors, and assist in the documentation process.
+All AI-generated suggestions were reviewed, adapted, and tested to ensure they align with the goals and functional requirements.